HarlyquinForest/Jweather/README.md

 ``
 export JAVA_FX=path/to/javafx-sdk/lib
 ``
-put this line in your .zshrc or .bashrc
+put this line in your .zshrc or .bashrc (replace with your own javafx path !!!!)

 now move to Jweather-installtion and
 ``chmod +x install